Antonio B. Won Pat International Airport: Facilities

 For the 12-month period ending February 28, 2022, the airport had 24,804 aircraft operations, an average of 68 per day: 65% general aviation, 1% air taxi, 27% commercial airline and 7% military.
-At that time, there were 42 aircraft based at this airport: 25 single-engine, 4 multi-engine and 13 jet.
+At that time, there were 42 aircraft based at this airport: 25 single-engine and 4 multi-engine airplanes, and 13 jets.

 Passenger terminal

 The current passenger terminal's first phase was completed on September 10, 1996.
 The 550000 sqft terminal included a new customs and immigration hall and a 710 space parking lot.
-In August 1998 the second phase of the current passenger terminal opened.
+In August 1998, the second phase of the current passenger terminal opened.
 The expansion program that opened the current terminal had a cost of $741 million.

 The terminal has three levels.
 The basement level houses arrival facilities, including customs and baggage claim.
 The basement also houses the GIAA Airport Police and GIAA Arcade offices and the Hafa Adai Gardens.
 The apron level (the departure level) houses the ticketing counters.
 The third floor houses the departure gates, immigration facilities, and GIAA administrative offices.
-The front of the airport displays stylized latte stone motifs; the latte stone is an icon of modern CHamoru identity.
+The front of the airport displays stylized latte stone motifs; the latte stone is an icon of modern Chamoru identity.

 Since all flights require customs or immigration inspection, the airport's post-security concourse and gate area was not designed to separate arriving and departing passengers.
 The only normal passenger entrance is through security and the only normal exit is through immigration.
 Except for the few gates designated for Honolulu arrivals, which route passengers directly to customs, all other gates do not have a separate arrival corridor.
-Arrival passengers walk directly into the gates waiting area, and in the past could actually purchase food or merchandise before entering the immigration hall.
+Arrival passengers walk directly into the gates' waiting area, and in the past could purchase food or merchandise before entering the immigration hall.

 The original design is said to be compliant with security standards at the time of opening.
-However, after the September 11, 2001 attacks, the U.S. government began to require separation of uninspected arrival passengers.
+However, after the September 11, 2001, attacks, the U.S. government began to require separation of uninspected arrival passengers.
 The airport initially used a system of chairs, moving sidewalks, retractable belts and security/police staffing to usher arriving passengers from the gate to the immigration hall without coming into physical contact with departing passengers.
 In recent years, semi-permanent movable walls separate much of the length of the terminal building into two halves, decreasing the need for human staffing and those lighter objects previously in use.

-There are 2 lounges available to passengers at Guam.
-One is the Sagan Bisita Lounge and the other is the United Club, the latter of which is currently closed indefinitely.
+Two lounges are available to passengers at Guam, the Sagan Bisita Lounge and the United Club.